blabla1337/skf-flask/skf/markdown/code_examples/java/30-code_example--session_hijacking_and_fixation--.md

 	Now imagine the scenario after the login of the user (see the "login functionality" in the code examples for more details).
-Whenever the user is logged in, the users ip address and session id are also stored in the database these values are used in order to verify if there are mulitple users active on the same session.
+Whenever the user is logged in, the users ip address and session id are also stored in the database these values are used in order to verify if there are multiple users active on the same session.
 	If so, we can let the user decide to terminate the session and terminate the other assigned sessions.
 	*/